-I originally learnt the basics of the violin when I was a boy but in my wisdom, at the tender age of fourteen, I saw myself more of a rock-star than a classical musician and I stopped playing violin in favour of teaching myself guitar.
+I initially learnt the basics of the violin when I was a boy but in my wisdom, at the tender age of fourteen, I saw myself more of a rock-star than a classical musician and I stopped playing violin in favour of teaching myself guitar.
 Well....school, work, marriage and a family rather side-stepped my fortunes as a rock god and it was many years later before I was re-introduced to live music by a good friend involved in the local traditional music scene.
 At that time I didn't even own an instrument!

 Encouraged by the fun others were obviously having playing traditional tunes, I bought a fiddle purely on impulse at an auction, just to see if I could coax a tune out of it!
 As you might imagine it took me six months hard labour to be brave enough to take it out to a music session and another six before I dared play a solo!